-Full details of the content of the OCA BA (Hons) Illustration degree, and pathways available can be found through the degree handbook and pathway documents, downloadable below.
+Full details of the content of the OCA BA (Hons) Illustration degree, and pathways available can be found through the Degree Handbook, Programme Specification and Pathway documents, downloadable below.
 If you need more information about the content of this Open degree and the course units available through it, please call the office to speak to an advisor.

 The creative sector employs 1.5 million people in the UK alone.
 By studying with the OCA, you can kick-start your career in the creative industries by working part-time or doing an internship whilst gaining your academic qualifications at the same time.

 You might find yourself working for an advertising agency or media organisation, or you may prefer to open your own illustration business or studio to pursue your own specific creative interests.
 As well as opening the door to creative arts-specific areas of employment, through employers such as publishing companies, advertising and marketing agencies, web design, animation or graphic design companies, an Illustration degree can also make you employable in areas outside of the creative sector e.g. in education or consultancy and curation.
 For more information on the careers your Illustration degree can lead to, please see the Illustration section on Prospects.ac.uk.

 Programme Leader for Graphic Design, Illustration and Visual Communications